utensil/formal-land/posts/03_recommendation.md

 It’s proving that the canonical quotient of a premetric space also has distance.
 [The naming convention](https://leanprover-community.github.io/contribute/naming.html) gives you a clear clue about what it is.

+The 6 combinable proof paradigms Lean supports are:

+- tactics mode: reasoning backwards from the goal of the proof, keep modifying the goal until it boils down to the hypothesis
+- term mode: reasoning like lambda functions with the help of the type system, very concise
+- structural mode: reasonning forwards from the hypothesis, reaching some intermediate goals
+- calc mode: reasoning like doing calculation with many intermediate steps (every step is justified by a short proof using other modes)
+- conv mode: freely traverse in the lhs and rhs of the goals
+- equation compiler mode (a.k.a pattern matching) : good for inductive type and recursive functions